ChungusUmungUs/ChungusUmungUs/README.md

 I'm currently a student at ODU's Game Studies & Design program, though I have experience with open source projects in the past.
 Though my contributions are long gone due to account inactivity, I was mostly involved in creating modules for the Foundry VTT Pathfinder 2e implementation.

+I'm currently working on a small, private blog about game design concepts and difficulties while juggling work, school, and personal duties.

 <!--
 **ChungusUmungUs/ChungusUmungUs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.